bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 ### A Note on Heterogeneous Types

-We should illuminate one particular aspect of the ISLE type system that we described above.
+We should illuminate one particular aspect of the ISLE type system described above.
 We have said that a term must be rewritten to another term of the same type.
 Note that this does *not* mean that, for example, a set of ISLE rules cannot be used to translate a term of type `T1` to a term of type `T2`.
 The trick is to define a top-level